 Minimum entry requirements:

-Five GCSEs Level 4 – 9.
+Five GCSEs Grades 4 – 9.
 Preferably including English Language

 Works well with many A-Levels and BTEC’s, but particularly with Law, Sociology, Applied Science, Psychology, History and Public Services

 Visit to Portsmouth University’s Institute of Criminal Justice Studies as well as their Scene of Crime facility, as well as trips to Winchester Law Courts, Portsmouth Mock Trial, Hampshire Police and much more